Comptroller

 function getAccountLiquidity(address account) view returns (uint, uint, uint)

-• account: The account whose liquidity shall be calculated.
+* `account`: The account whose liquidity shall be calculated.

-• RETURN: Tuple of values (error, liquidity, shortfall).
-The error shall be 0 on success, otherwise an error code.
-A non-zero liquidity value indicates the account has available account liquidity.
+* `RETURN`: Tuple of values (error, liquidity, shortfall).
+The error shall be 0 on success, otherwise an [error code](#error-codes).
+A non-zero liquidity value indicates the account has available [account liquidity](#get-account-liquidity).
 A non-zero shortfall value indicates the account is currently below his/her collateral requirement and is subject to liquidation.
 At most one of liquidity or shortfall shall be non-zero.

 **Solidity**